 We’ll try to make the process of installing an Ubuntu virtual machine a little easier for you.
 But there are a few things you will require before you can start.

 1. Virtual machines can be created using software tools designed for this.
 Some of the popular options include VMware and Virtual Box.
-In this tutorial, we will be using Virtual Box because it’s free and open-source just like Ubuntu.
+We will use Virtual Box because it’s free and open-source like Ubuntu.
 Also, it’s better.
 You can download it using the link in the Downloads section below.

 2. You’ll of course also need a copy of Ubuntu to install Ubuntu.
 Ubuntu is available to download for free on its official website.
 You can download it using the link in the Downloads section below.